petuum-inc/poseidon-release/docs/source/tutorial.rst

 Data
 ----

-The dataset will be downloaded automatically when you run the training code.
-In other words, the dataset is shared in the server across network.
-You can also put your dataset in a distributed file system or in the same system path.
+The dataset will download automatically when you run the training code with the default options.
+You can also put your dataset in a distributed file system.

 Training
 --------

-The main entry to run Poseidon tasks is ``psd_run``.
+The executable for running Poseidon tasks is ``psd_run``.
 Running ``psd_run -h`` should print this:

 .. code::